 In May each year the Town's People and Traders attend the Banner Making Event (open to visitors), to choose the flags to display on their buildings in return for a small contribution for maintenance, errection and the volunteer Battle Field Societies wider work.

 During the winter months Banners are refurbished and new ones created by a team of volunteers.
 Most are made from cotton 'duck' and then hand-painted using modern acrylic paints to keep them affordable.
-A few are made by professional flag makers for those happy to invest in them, such as those seen on 'The Berkeley Arms' (Church Street).
+A few are made by professional flag makers for those happy to invest in them.

 Car Parking is available on street (1 hour) and a short walk away, please look for car park signs near the Town Hall or click the button above to view the Location Map.